allen-garvey/html5-drag-drop-list-reorder/README.md

 ## License

-JavaScript List Item Drag and Drop Reorder is released under the MIT License.
+HTML5 Drag and Drop List Reorder is released under the MIT License.
 See license.txt for more details.